Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes: Darboux covariance and canonical transformations

 For simplicity, we obviate here the labels $(n,\lambda)$ of the Fourier mode and its frequency.

 A DT relating two pairs, $(\Phi,v)$ and $(\Psi,V)$, is defined as follows:

 Here $W$ is the DT generating function, which satisfies a Riccati equation with an arbitrary constant $\mathbf{c} $.
-Note that this Riccati equation can be equivalently rewritten as $W^{}_{,\sigma}+ W^2 + \mathbf{c} =v$ (compare with the second equation in Eq. \eqref{V-diagonal}).
+Note that this Riccati equation can be equivalently rewritten as $W^{}_{,\sigma}+ W^2 + \mathbf{c} =v$ [compare with the second equation in Eq. \eqref{V-diagonal}].

-In the exterior and when restricted to the Schwarzschild case, the physical consequence of this transformation becomes clear in the frequency domain, where it can be shown that all the Darboux related potentials are isospectral~\cite{Lenzi:2021njy}.
-While there does not seem to be a full proof about mode equality for ``any'' constant $\mathbf{c}$ for Schwarzschild, in Ref.~\cite{Yurov:2018ynn} it is demonstrated that there exist infinite such solutions.
-Moreover, in Ref.~\cite{Lenzi:2021njy} it has been shown that solutions to the Riccati equation with an arbitrary constant have the same Korteweg-de Vries integrals and in Refs.~\cite{Lenzi:2022wjv,Lenzi:2023inn} it was found that these integrals completely determine the greybody factors, all of these results referred to the Schwarzschild solution.
-Since the quasinormal modes are the poles of the greybody factors for this specific spacetime, then this provides at least an indirect proof in that case.
+In the exterior and when restricted to the Schwarzschild case, the physical consequence of this transformation becomes clear in the frequency domain, where all Darboux-related potentials can be shown to be isospectral~\cite{Lenzi:2021njy} under the standard black-hole condition that the modes be purely ingoing at the event horizon and purely outgoing at spatial infinity.
+While there does not seem to be a full proof about mode equality for ``any'' constant $\mathbf{c}$ for Schwarzschild spacetime, in Ref.~\cite{Yurov:2018ynn} it is demonstrated that there exist infinite such solutions.
+Moreover, in Ref.~\cite{Lenzi:2021njy} it has been shown that solutions to the Riccati equation with an arbitrary constant have the same Korteweg-de Vries integrals and in Refs.~\cite{Lenzi:2022wjv,Lenzi:2023inn} it was found that these integrals completely determine the graybody factors, all of these results referred to the Schwarzschild solution.
+Since the quasinormal modes are the poles of the graybody factors for this specific spacetime, then this provides at least an indirect proof in that case.
 Still in the Schwarzschild case, the isospectrality between axial and polar parity sectors, and not between Darboux related axial potentials, was already pointed out by Chandrasekhar~\cite{1980RSPSA.369..425C,Chandrasekhar:1992bo}, but it had first been realized to be consequence of a Darboux relation between the axial Regge-Wheeler potential and the polar Zerilli potential for such a spacetime in Ref.~\cite{Glampedakis:2017rar}.
 Again, the Korteweg-de Vries integrals provide clear and simple indicators of isospectrality breaking~\cite{Lenzi:2025kqs} when they differ between two potentials.
 The notion of isospectrality is therefore tied to the nature of the background and one cannot make completely general statements beyond the Schwarzschild solution.